EternalPassion/YoutubeMusicClone/README.md

 Hosting Status:-
 Currently unable to deploy publicly due to file hosting limitations for audio content.
 Static hosts like GitHub Pages and Netlify restrict media file access from folders.
 Also I don't have custom domain to host on WebMostHost or any other alternative.
 So may be hosted on future.
-So if you wanna try how it works just download the repository use live server to host it from Live Server.
+So if you wanna try how it works just download the repository use Vs Code to host it from Live Server extension.
 For any questions feel free to dm me in LinkedIn:- www.linkedin.com/in/aman-kumar-shaw-0b7185330